suhock/php-dependency-injection/README.md

 }
 ```

-These exceptions all extend `RuntimeException`: they signal a misconfigured or
+These exceptions all extend `RuntimeException`: they signal a container that
-misused container — a consumer error surfaced at build time or at run time —
+was misconfigured or misused, whether the problem shows up at build time or at
-rather than a violated internal invariant.
+run time, not a bug inside the library itself.

 The base class is `DependencyInjectionException`.
 Notable subclasses include: